tvhahn/compute-canada-hpc/02-create-notebooks/02-notebook-setup.md

      - "bin" folders, in Linux, contain ready to run  programs
      - To deactivate a virtual environment, use the command `deactivate`

-   > :bulb: **Tip:** If you are doing data exploration, you can use the `scipy-stack/2020b` module.
+   > :bulb: **Tip:** If you are just doing data exploration, you can use the `scipy-stack/2020b` module.
 It includes commonly used scientific computing and data science libraries in a one-stop-shop, like Numpy, Pandas, and SciPy.
 You can read more about modules and how to use them on the CC [wiki page on the topic](https://docs.computecanada.ca/wiki/Utiliser_des_modules/en).

-3. **Install the python packages**
+3. **Install the Python packages**

    Install the packages we need to open up a Jupyter notebook and do data analysis.

    * While the `jupyter1` environment is active, upgrade the package manager, pip: `pip install --no-index --upgrade pip` You should always do this when setting up a new environment.

-   * Install basic data-science packages, scikit-learn, Pandas, Matplotlib: `pip install --no-index pandas scikit_learn matplotlib`
+   * Install basic data-science packages, scikit-learn, Pandas, Matplotlib: `pip install --no-index pandas scikit_learn matplotlib seaborn`

         > :bulb: **Tip:** Compute Canada has many common python packages already compiled (made into "wheels") on their system (see available [python wheels](https://docs.computecanada.ca/wiki/Available_Python_wheels)).
 These are installed with pip using the `--no-index` command.
 Installing the wheels from CC can save considerable time, and prevent compatibility issues.